probablykasper/to/README.md

 # my-bash-scripts

-These are the bash scripts I've made for myself.
+These are the basic bash scripts I've made for myself.
 They're made for macOS, so there's no guarantee they'll work on other OSes.

 # Install